chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [LLMCompass: Enabling Efficient Hardware Design for Large Language Model Inference](https://parallel.princeton.edu/papers/isca24_llmcompass.pdf): a performance evaluation framework, can be used to estimate the time cost
 - [ ] [Predicting LLM Inference Latency: A Roofline-Driven ML Method](https://neurips.cc/virtual/2024/103606): predict inference performance based on Roofline
+- [ ] [GUIDE: A Global Unified Inference Engine for Deploying Large Language Models in Heterogeneous Environments](https://arxiv.org/abs/2412.04788): a work for predict LLMSys performance

 ### Interesting *NEW* Frameworks in Parallel Decoding